mshernandez5/coinaccount/README.md

 ## How can I run CoinAccount?
 CoinAccount requires both a core wallet and MariaDB database to be running at all times, preferably configured as startup system services.

+MariaDB should automatically run as a system service once installed.
 For more details on setting up vertcoind as a systemd service, refer to [this guide](https://gist.github.com/mshernandez5/325c192b449b27174641b2d3c2142f14#file-vertcoin-node-service-md).

+After these are properly setup and running, you may build and run CoinAccount with a configuration specifying the necessary information to connect with the wallet and database.

+This setup process is explained in more detail below.

 ## Wallet RPC Configuration
 First, you will need a dedicated wallet configured to listen for RPC connections.
 Do not use an existing wallet.

-These steps will use Vertcoin as an example but they are applicable to practically all Bitcoin derivatives by replacing "vertcoin" with "bitcoin", etc. The configuration file for Vertcoin core can be found at one of the following locations if the configuration directory was not manually set:
+These steps will use Vertcoin as an example but they are applicable to practically all Bitcoin derivatives by replacing "vertcoin" with "bitcoin", etc. The configuration file for Vertcoin core can be found at one of the following locations unless the application directory was manually changed:

 Operating System | Location
 -----------------|---------
 Windows | `%appdata%\vertcoin\vertcoin.conf`
 Linux: | `~/.vertcoin/vertcoin.conf`

+If you setup a vertcoind service as described in the previously linked guide, this location instead becomes `/var/vertcoind/vertcoin.conf`

 If the configuration file does not exist - which is likely if you never needed to edit it before - create it.